olson-dan/rustzork/README.md

 # rustzork
 ZMachine V3 in Rust, now with WebAssembly support.

 It is not entirely finished.
-There is no save/restore and there are some small bugs, but all instructions used in Zork 1 are implemented and the game is mostly playable.
+There is no save/restore, but otherwise Zork 1 is playable.
+Unfortunately, there have been small bugs noticed in Zork 1 playthroughs despite the fact that the implementation passes the V3 CZECH tests (https://github.com/DustinCampbell/ZGo/tree/master/zcode/czech).

 I've only known Rust for like ~~2 weeks~~ a few months so this might suck.